bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:00:29

-Yeah, well, It was too hot all summer and then it was nice for about a week and now we're back to too cold.
+It was too hot all summer and then it was nice for about a week and now we're back to too cold.

 Sjors Provoost: 00:00:36